 Trust your intuition

 Always trust your intuition.
-If it doesn’t feel right, then is usually isn’t.
+If it doesn’t feel right, then it isn’t.
 Take action quickly if you sense danger.

 If you don’t need it, don’t bring it

-Don’t bring it if you don’t need it.
+Don’t bring something with you if you don’t need it.
 This goes for money, credit cards, passport, jewellery, and your belongings.
-You may lose everything if robbed and be in a bad situation.
+You may lose everything if you’re robbed and you’ll be in a bad situation.

 Bring just enough money for the day and one credit card only.
-Traveling in a country that requires you to have a passport with you?
-Make a color printed copy of your passport and keep this handy.
+Travelling in a country that requires you to have a passport with you?
+Make a colour printed copy of your passport and keep this handy.

-Carry your bag of backpack in front of you
+Carry your bag or backpack in front of you

 If carrying a bag, zip it up